compromise-evident/ProximitySieve/README.md

 Search through the boolean proximity_sieve[ ] before it's overwritten.
 Any element containing '0' is not divisible by p<1B.
 Once you find an element you like, set prime_element equal to the index of your element.
-Just erase the block containing "prime_element = a;"
+Just erase the block containing "prime_element = a;".

 <br>
 <br>